 Stamp Act Summary

 The Stamp Act of 1765 was an act of Parliament that levied taxes on the American colonies for the purpose of raising revenue for the British Treasury.
 The bill received Royal Assent from King George III on March 22, 1765, and went into effect on November 1.
 It required publishers and printers to buy stamps for all legal documents and printed materials in the American colonies, including newspapers, pamphlets, and even playing cards.
-Parliament needed the money to help pay for the army in North America that protected the western frontier of the colonies Although Parliament believed the army was necessary, many Americans did not agree.
+Prime Minister George Grenville and Parliament needed the money to help pay for the army in North America that protected the western frontier of the colonies Although the Grenville Ministry and Parliament believed the army was necessary, many Americans did not agree.
 The Sugar Act had already upset Americans because it hurt the economy, and colonial leaders were certain the Stamp Act would make things worse.

 Rumors of the Stamp Act caused trouble in the colonies, Americans were afraid of more taxes and the idea of “taxation without representation” upset them.
 The Stamp Act Crisis developed in the colonies — an intense political and social movement against Parliament and British colonial policy.
 Americans protested with pamphlets, just like they had done to voice their displeasure with the Sugar Act.
 Some of the colonial legislatures passed resolutions against the Stamp Act and American merchants refused to order products from British merchants.
 In October 1765, the colonies took a bold step toward unification and held the Stamp Act Congress, which produced a document called the Declaration of Rights and Grievances that challenged the authority of Parliament.
 The Stamp Act Crisis also led to the formation of a secret organization that caused riots, vandalized property, and harassed British officials — the Sons of Liberty.